 Our fifth grade program continues with Pearson’s Interactive Science, Texas Edition curriculum.
 The school provides each fifth grader with an Interactive Science textbook that includes interactive text, science inquiries, and links to digital lessons and activities.
 The textbook belongs to the student, and daily lessons will involve interaction with text and images that will help with the development of good study skills.
 Students can expect to engage in a variety of hands-on science inquiry activities during each unit of study.
 Investigations throughout the year will focus on organisms, including humans, and ecosystems, Earth and space systems, Earth’s processes, and properties of matter and energy.
 Chapter checkpoints will focus on mastery of key concepts and vocabulary, while unit tests will focus on mastery of concepts and skills learned during an entire unit.
 Core units of study are taught in a spiral pattern from year to year, building on previous learning in order to develop depth of knowledge and further understanding in many of the same overall topics with new learning opportunities as the grades advance.

 The study of American history continues with early colonization, the Revolutionary War, the establishment of the U.S. government, westward expansion, and changes through the 20th Century.
 Students are required to prepare projects and written reports using reference materials, and engage in discussions and debates about the topics learned.

-The fifth grade Spanish program continues to build upon the five basic skills for second language acquisition (listening, speaking, reading, writing, and cultural awareness) while conversational skills are emphasized.
+The fifth grade Spanish program continues to build upon the five basic skills for second language acquisition: listening, speaking, reading, writing, and cultural awareness, with an emphasis on conversational skills.
 Students build on the linguistic base needed for developing communicative skills by employing question-answer structures in various realistic situations.
 The program introduces more complex structures of the language to expand oral and writing skills.
 Students explore and comprehend various aspects of the cultures of Spanish-speaking countries.

 Overview & Course Descriptions